Process

 Under the BC Homeowner Protection Act, a licensed residential builder must carry 2-5-10 warranty coverage.
 There is no exception and no workaround.
 If a builder:

 …these are serious red flags.
-An owner-builder exemption exists under BC law but applies to owner-occupiers who are genuinely building their own home.
+An owner-builder exemption exists under BC law but only for individuals who genuinely intend to use the home for personal use — explicitly not rental use — for at least one year from first occupancy, and only for detached, single-unit builds.
 It has been misused by unlicensed builders who structure projects to exploit the exemption.
 You lose mandatory warranty protection if you go this route.

 How to make a warranty claim